Ptujec/LaunchBar/Color-Actions/README.md

 <img src="02.jpg" width="649"/>

 This action is meant to be used with LaunchBar's "send to" feature.
 Select a list of color values, e.g., from the clipboard history, hit `tab`, select the action and press `enter`.

+## Note

+Unfortunately new lists/palettes will not appear in the color picker of an active application automatically.
+Either restart the app or click the little `…` icon, choose `open` and select the .clr file from `~/Library/Colors`.

+If you have an idea how to solve that programmatically let me know.

 ## Miscellaneous